Want to learn more about intakes in the UAE? Talk to our experts.

 When are the application deadlines for each intake?

-How far in advance should you begin your application process?
+How far in advance should I start my application?

 Does intake affect scholarship availability?

-What intake is best if my documents or tests are delayed?
+What intake is best if documents or tests are delayed?